 After inspecting the premises, a copy of the inspection report must be provided to both the landlord and the tenant (s 74(3)).
 If the inspector is satisfied that the landlord is in breach of their duty to maintain the premises in good repair, they may attempt to negotiate arrangements for the carrying out of repairs.
 However, generally the report will simply make recommendation for VCAT to order when an application is made to VCAT.

 If the tenant has received the inspector’s report, yet satisfactory arrangements cannot be made to carry out the repairs, the tenant can apply to VCAT.
-The application should be made under section 75(1) and a copy of the inspector’s report should accompany the application (r 7A.07(2) Victorian Civil and Administrative Tribunal Rules 2008 (Vic) (“VCAT Rules”)).
+The application should be made under section 75(1) and a copy of the inspector’s report should accompany the application (r 8.07(2) Victorian Civil and Administrative Tribunal Rules 2018 (Vic) (“VCAT Rules”)).

-It is not uncommon for tenants or landlords to be uncertain about repairs to common property, where there is an owners corporation is existence.
-Section 163 of the Owners Corporations Act 2006 (Vic) makes it possible for a tenant to bring a claim directly against an owners corporation for repairs to common property or services (ss 46, 47).
+It is not uncommon for tenants or landlords to be uncertain about repairs to common property where there is an owners corporation.
+The Owners Corporations Act 2006 (Vic) (s 163) makes it possible for a tenant to bring a claim directly against an owners corporation for repairs to common property or services.

 Further, in disputes between the landlord, tenant and owners corporation, parties may file an application under the Residential Tenancies List of VCAT and seek to join the owners corporation as in interested party to a dispute (s 60 VCAT Act).
 The decision to join a party may be made by then, or be at VCAT’s initiative.